amueller8/m6-attempt2/README.md

  ### Analyzing Data
  To analyze any poetry data, call `python3 analyze_stats.py` and then type the stats file you would like to graph.
+ Another evaluation metric is the delta from the target mood (delta closer to 0 means the poem is supposed to have a sentiment closer to the target mood).

  **Sample graphs**